OBF/obf-docs/Travel_fellowships.md

 For example, we are aware that due to the load-shedding issues in many developing countries, our applicants might need to pay for the fuel for the generator to keep their electricity running for the duration of the event.
 Similarly, the cost of high-speed internet may vary across countries and may also be requested by applicants from many developing countries.

-You are eligible to apply for the cost of a communication platform only if you are hosting a virtual event and will require a paid subscription to access the full feature of the tool.
+Applicants are eligible to apply for the cost of a communication platform only if they are hosting a virtual event and will require a paid subscription to access the necessary premium features of the software used in their event.
 When applying for the cost of hardware, please note that this fellowship will not cover the cost of buying laptops and computers.
 However, this fellowship will pay for the rental cost of the large hardware required to attend or host a virtual event.
 The cost will be capped to a maximum of $40 (USD) each for small hardware such as headphones, webcam, speaker, and/microphone.